-- i) undertaking risk assessments relating to key tasks and activities, which include the use of equipment, hazardous substances and methods of working; - ii) establishing, maintaining and monitoring safe working practices; - iii) safety inspections of the premises, plant and work activities, and ensuring that workplaces, work equipment and the control and use of substances comply with relevant statutory standards; - iv) identification and implementation of appropriate health, safety, environmental and energy training programmes for staff; - v) the provision of information to employees and others to ensure their health and safety, protection of the environment and energy performance / efficiency; - vi) ensuring that, where appropriate, health surveillance is provided and undertaken; - vii) the recording, reporting and investigation of accidents and incidents in the workplace; and - viii) consultation with employees on health and safety issues. - ix) promoting and encouraging environmental and energy arrangements and initiatives with employees and other interested parties.
+- i) undertaking risk assessments relating to key tasks and activities, which include the use of equipment, hazardous substances and methods of working; - ii) establishing, maintaining and monitoring safe working practices; - iii) safety inspections of the premises, plant and work activities, and ensuring that workplaces, work equipment and the control and use of substances comply with relevant statutory standards; - iv) identification and implementation of appropriate health, safety and environmental training programmes for staff; - v) the provision of information to employees and others to ensure their health and safety and protection of the environment; - vi) ensuring that, where appropriate, health surveillance is provided and undertaken; - vii) the recording, reporting and investigation of accidents and incidents in the workplace; and - viii) consultation with employees on health and safety issues. - ix) promoting and encouraging environmental arrangements and initiatives with employees and other interested parties.